packit/packit.dev/content/testing-farm/_index.md

     fmf init

+The initialization will create `.fmf` directory in your repository which you **must** add in your pull request otherwise Testing Farm will not find your tests.

 For small projects store test config in a single `ci.fmf` file.
 If your config grows consider using [elasticity][elasticity] to organize your config into multiple files.
 Here's a minimal example showing how to enable a simple smoke test: